zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 George says, “I don’t really care which type of roo m we get as long as we don’t end up with a room on the ground floor.”
 “To end u p with” means to get a particular thing after waiting or making an effort.
 It’s a very broad, general expression that can be used in many different insta nces.
 For example if you are selling something at your store, at the end of the day after many hours someone may say to you, “Well, how much did you end up with  today?” meaning after working those many hours how much money did you hav e.
 The expression here refers to what will happen after Andrea makes the r eservation, after they travel to the hotel, once they get to their room.
 What did t hey end up with?
 What did they finally or ultimately get?
 What George does not wa nt to end up with is a room on the ground floor.
 And, in the U.S. the “ground flo or” is the first floor, the floor that is the lowest in the building not including what is  below ground, the basement.
 George does not want a room on the ground floor.
 H e says, “I don’t like having people walking back and forth outside my window all  night.”
 “Back and forth” means going in two different directions repeatedly,  moving in one direction and then walking back in the other direction.
 He’s say ing that he doesn’t want other people at the hotel walking by his window throughou t the night, as would be perhaps more common on the ground floor.
 I’m not s ure if that’s true, but that’s what George thinks.

 Andrea says, “Okay, I can request a room on an uppe r floor.”
 “Upper,” here, would mean above the first floor, high up in the bu ilding.
-“Upper” has a couple of different meanings; take a look, again, at our Lear ning Guide for some more
+“Upper” has a couple of different meanings; take a look, again, at our Learning Guide for some more

 explanations.
 She then says, “You really don’t hav e a preference?” meaning there isn’t one particular kind of room that you wa nt besides an upper room or upper-floor room.
 George says, “No, not really.”
 Andrea says, “There is a penthouse room for 400 dollars a night.”
 The “pent house,” especially in an expensive hotel or condominium building, is the hig hest floor, usually much bigger than the other rooms.
 It is also, of course , the most expensive.

 George says, “What?!
 For that price (for 400 dolla rs), I’d better get a view of the Eiffel Tower, the Parthenon, and the Great Wall of China!”
 Once again, George is making a joke here.
 He’s saying that if he has to pay 400 dollars a night, he should have a view of some of the great landmarks o r places in the world.
 He should be able to see the Eiffel Tower in Paris, the Parthenon in Athens, or the Great Wall of China.
 Obviously, George doesn’t sta y in expensive hotels very often!

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]